Why I Dropped out of School Three Times

 Around the end of July with no work found in Madison, I drove to Adrian, Michigan, to visit my old University of Michigan roommate, Jeff.
 Jeff was working in a chemical company in Adrian and I thought he could help me find a job.

 Jeff tried but there was no chemical work in his company or others in Adrian.
-He suggested that I explore employment opportunities in Toledo a few miles across the state line in Toledo.
+He suggested that I explore employment opportunities in Toledo a few miles across the state line.
 While I met with Ohio state employment personnel in Toledo, my son stayed in Adrian with Jeff.

 My interview with a state employment person was not encouraging at all.
 When I told her that I had a Bachelor of Science degree in chemistry from the University of Wisconsin, the lady asked if I had ever been employed using my chemistry background.
 Since my answer was no, I shockingly found out that my previous chemistry work was now only worth one year of college chemistry.